openEHR/java-libs/readme.txt

         the provisions above, a recipient may use your version of this file under the terms of any one of the MPL, the GPL or the LGPL.

-ACKNOWLEDGEMENT
-        Thank Thomas Beale for answering questions and good discussion during development of this software.

-        Thank people from UCL for good collaboration and particulary Nathan Lee for authoring installation instructions.

 DIRECTORY STRUCTURE OF THE REPOSITORY
 		This repository is structured using the top-level structure defined at http://www.openehr.org/developer/d_svn_um_dir_struct.htm.
 Due to java's